OSGConnect/tutorial-matlab-HelloWorld/README.md

     Hello, World!
     =============

 If you get the above output, the binary execution is successful.
 Next, we see how we submit the job to a remote worker machine using HTcondor.

 ### Job execution and submission files

-It is a good practice to prepare the execution of binary with a wrapper shell script.
-The script `hello_world.sh` is

-    #!/bin/bash
-    source /cvmfs/oasis.opensciencegrid.org/osg/modules/lmod/current/init/bash
-    module load matlab/2014b
-    chmod +x hello_world
-    ./hello_world

-Now we run the above wrapper script as condor job.
 Let us take a look at `hello_world.submit` file:

     Universe = vanilla                          # One OSG Connect vanilla, the preffered job universe is "vanilla"